 The Best Bullet Journal Apps – September 2018

-A bullet journal is typically a pen and paper affair – you use a paper journal and take written notes on your day, make to-do lists, etc. The movement behind this organizational system is largely based on replacing electronic interactions with physical ones – rather than depending entirely on our phone or apps to manage our lives, the idea is to use a good quality diary or notebook and create your own to-do lists or reminders using bullet points.
+A bullet journal is typically a pen-and-paper affair: you use a paper journal and take written notes on your day, make to-do lists, etc. The movement behind this organizational system is largely based on replacing electronic interactions with physical ones; rather than depending entirely on our phones or apps to manage our lives, the idea is to use a good quality diary or notebook and create your own to-do lists or reminders using bullet points.
 While that is okay for some, not everyone wants to go old school with pen and paper.
 I like the idea of using a good old book and a pen to manage my day, but the reality is that I live on my computer and phone.

-It would be nice to switch those devices off and have a pen in my hand but that would really just end up making more work for me, as the information still has to get into my electronic life for it to be “real”.
-In addition, the physical journals can be bulky and inconvenient, which is less than ideal, not to mention the old “where did I leave my pen” problem.
-This is where a bullet journal app comes into its own.
-For those that want to keep it digital, here are the best bullet journal apps around right now.
+It would be nice to switch those devices off and have a pen in my hand, but that would really just end up making more work for me, as the information still has to get into my electronic life for it to be “real.”
+In addition, the physical journals can be bulky and inconvenient and less than fully portable, which is less than ideal, not to mention the old “where did I leave my pen?” problem.
+This is where a bullet journal app comes gets a chance to shine.
+For those who want to keep it digital, here are the best bullet journal apps around right now.

-Trello is more of a productivity tool for businesses than a pure bullet journal but I use it a lot for to-do lists and suchlike.
+Trello is more of a productivity tool for businesses than a pure bullet journal, but I use it a lot for to-do lists and such.
 It’s free for individuals, at the cost of some personal information.
-Trello allows you to create digital ‘boards’ which are essentially bullet journal pages.
+Trello allows you to create digital ‘boards,’ which are essentially bullet journal pages.
 You then add whatever information you require to your board, and use a panel as a bullet point.

 If you or your employer uses Microsoft Office, OneNote is a credible bullet journal app.
-It works as an individual note taker, general place to collect notes, sources, images, documents and media and sort them into something usable.
-It can be used on an individual basis for personal bullet lists or shared with friends, family or colleagues.
+It works as an individual note taker, as well as a general place to collect notes, sources, images, documents, and media and sort them into something usable.
+It can be used on an individual basis for personal bullet lists or shared with friends, family members, or colleagues.

 Evernote is a note taking app that can easily be used as a bullet journal.
-Like OneNote, the work spaces are freeform so can be used anyway you like.
-It is an incredibly powerful and useful app and it counts its users in the millions because of that.
+Like OneNote, the work spaces are freeform, so they can be used anyway you like.
+It is an incredibly powerful and useful app, and it counts its users in the millions because of that.

 1 Second Everyday